coderefinery/reproducible-research/content/organizing-projects.md

 - Consider using version control for manuscripts as well.
 It may help you when keeping track of edits + if you sync it online then you don't have to worry about losing your work.

 - Collaboration can be done efficiently by
-  - real time collaboration tools like HackMD/HedgeDoc where conflicts are resolved on yhe fly
+  - real time collaboration tools like HackMD/HedgeDoc where conflicts are resolved on the fly
   - version control where conflicts are detected and shown – and solved manually
 ```
 ````